A Formal Comparison Between Chain of Thought and Latent Thought: Experimental Details

 To generate the dataset, we first construct a DNF formula $F$ by sampling $m$ clauses, each consisting of $w$ distinct literals over $n$ Boolean variables.
 Each literal is independently assigned to be either positive or negated.
 The formula is then serialized into a token sequence in which each clause is represented by its index together with variable--value pairs such as ``$2=$ $+1$'' or ``$4=$ $-1$''.
-For Looped TFs, we prepare $100{,}000$ training samples and $1{,}000$ test samples.
+For looped TFs, we prepare $100{,}000$ training samples and $1{,}000$ test samples.
 For CoT models, we instead generate an online dataset with the following structure.
-To train the CoT models, we simulate a single trial of the randomized counting algorithm of \citet{karp1983monte} as follows: \begin{enumerate}[leftmargin=*] \item A clause $C_1$ is sampled with probability proportional to $2^{-|C_j|}$ (uniform in our experiments). \item An assignment consistent with $C_1$ is generated by fixing the variables in the clause $C_1$ and randomly setting the remaining variables. \item A clause $C_2$ is then selected uniformly at random, and the assignment is checked against it. \item If the assignment satisfies $C_2$, the outcome token is set to \texttt{Success}; otherwise, \texttt{Fail}. \end{enumerate} The sequence concatenates the serialized formula, the sampled clause, the full assignment, and the verification outcome, separated by \texttt{<sep>} tokens and terminated by \texttt{<eos>}.
-The CoT model is trained in an autoregressive manner, where prediction targets are defined by shifting the token sequence while masking out the formula description.
+To train the CoT models, we simulate a single trial of the randomized counting algorithm of \citet{karp1983monte}.
+The sequence concatenates the serialized formula, the sampled clause, the full assignment, and the verification outcome, separated by \texttt{<sep>} tokens and terminated by \texttt{<eos>}.
+CoT model is trained in an autoregressive manner, where prediction targets are defined by shifting the token sequence while masking out the formula description.
 We trained the models using the AdamW optimizer with a linear learning rate schedule.
 The initial learning rate was set to $1\times 10^{-4}$, with a weight decay of $0.01$.
 We used a batch size of $256$ (reduced to $32$ for the $1000$-loop setting) and trained for $10{,}000$ iterations.
+For inference, we count the total number of iterations used for summing output tokens (steps) in CoT across trials, and the number of loop iterations in the looped TF.